-The back and upper wings of a harpy eagle are very dark grey.
-Its undersides and legs are white, apart from a wide black ‘collar’ around its neck.
-Its legs are white with thin black stripes.
-Harpy eagles have grey heads, and have feathered crests which they raise when they are threatened.
+The back and upper wings of a harpy eagle are dark grey.
+Its undersides and legs are white, and there is a wide grey ‘collar’ around its neck.
+Its legs are white with distinctive black stripes.

-It is thought that the harpy eagle is adapted so that the feathers around its face direct sound towards its ears.
+It is thought that the feathers around the harpy eagle’s face direct sound towards its ears.

 Harpy Eagle Size